Equivariant $\mathbb R$-test configurations of polarized spherical varieties: Introduction

 \section{Introduction}

 The notation of K-stability was first introduced by \cite{Tian-97} in terms of degenerations and re-formulated in \cite{Do} in terms of ($\mathbb Z$-)test configuration.
-The famous Yau-Tian-Donaldson conjecture confirms that the existence of K\"ahler-Einstein metrics is equivalent to the K-stability \cite{Tian-15,CDS}.
-There are also variants of K-stability and Yau-Tian-Donaldson conjecture for other canonical metrics.
+The famous Yau-Tian-Donaldson conjecture confirms that the existence of K\"ahler-Einstein metrics on a Fano manifold is equivalent to the K-stability \cite{Tian-15,CDS}.
+There are also variants of K-stability and Yau-Tian-Donaldson conjecture for other canonical metrics (see \cite{Do, WZZ, Han-Li-KRS}, etc).
 All these notations are phrased by sign of certain invariant of ($\mathbb Z$-)test configurations.
-Roughly speaking, a ($\mathbb Z$-)test configuration of a polarized variety $(X,L)$ is a flat family $(\mathcal X,\mathcal L)$ over $\mathbb C$ with a $\mathbb C^*$-equivariant projection $\pi:\mathcal X\to\mathbb C$ so that the fibre $(\mathcal X_t,\mathcal L_{\mathcal X_t})\cong(X,L^r)$ for a fixed exponent $r\in\mathbb N_+$ at any $t\not=0$.
+Roughly speaking, a ($\mathbb Z$-)test configuration of a polarized variety $(X,L)$ is a flat family $(\mathcal X,\mathcal L)$ over $\mathbb C$ with a $\mathbb C^*$-equivariant projection $\pi:\mathcal X\to\mathbb C$ so that the fibre $(\mathcal X_t,\mathcal L_{\mathcal X_t})\cong(X,L^{r_0})$ for a fixed exponent $r_0\in\mathbb N_+$ at any $t\not=0$.
 The fibre $\mathcal X_0$ at $0$ is called the \emph{central fibre}.
-The ($\mathbb Z$-)test configurations of $(X,L)$ can also be formulated in the language of filtrations on the Kodaira ring (cf. \cite{Witt-Ny}).
-This generalized to the notation of general $\mathbb R$-test configurations (cf. \cite{Popov-1986, Han-Li, Blum-Liu-Xu-Zhuang} and references there in) which play an important rule in proving algebraic uniqueness of the limit of (normalized) K\"ahler-Ricci flow on a $\mathbb Q$-Fano variety \cite{Blum-Liu-Xu-Zhuang, Chen-Wang-Sun, Han-Li}.

-The collection of ($\mathbb Z$-)test configurations is extremely huge.
-However, it can stilled be expected that there is a good classification of equivariant test configurations on varieties with large symmetry.
-Also, in many situations to test stability it suffices to consider only equivariant test configurations \cite{Li-Wang-Xu, Zhuang-2021, Han-Li-KRS}.
+A test configuration is further called \emph{special} if its central fibre is normal.
+It is proved by \cite{Li-Xu-2014} that to test its K-stability of a $\mathbb Q$-Fano variety, it suffices to check only special test configurations.
+Concerning other canonical metrics on a $\mathbb Q$-Fano variety, such as K\"ahler-Ricci soliton, or more general, weighted soliton metric, \cite{WZZ, Han-Li-KRS} generalized this result to various of modified or weighted equivariant K-stability with respective to a reductive group action.